Deviantcoin/Deviant-Miscellaneous/windows/windows-firewall.md

 8. Repeat steps 1. to 7. to create a rule also for `deviantd.exe` (step 4.).
 When you reach step 7. use a name different from the previous one.

 ## Inbound rules
-1. Open "Windows firewall with Advanced Security
+1. Open "Windows firewall with Advanced Security"

 ![Open firewall](/images/WIN-open-firewall.png)